Poison Ivy Rash Expanding: Why It Happens and How to Stop It

 Reason 3: Scratching and Secondary Skin Damage

 Scratching does not spread urushiol from one area to another once the oil has been absorbed or washed away.
-However, repeated scratching creates open wounds that are prone to bacterial infection, slows healing, and dramatically extends the overall duration of the rash.
+However, repeated scratching creates open wounds that are prone to bacterial infection, slows healing, and can dramatically extends the overall duration of the rash.

 Bacterial infection can cause an existing rash to visibly worsen and expand along lines of skin damage.
-Signs that scratching has introduced a secondary infection include increasing redness extending outward from the rash border, warmth, swelling, and cloudy or pus-like discharge from blisters.
+Signs that scratching has introduced a secondary infection include increasing redness extending outward from the rash border, warmth, swelling, honey-colored crusting, and cloudy or pus-like discharge from blisters.

 What Does Not Cause Spread